Nevada Labor Laws Guide

 Employers are required to provide several things to ensure workplace safety:

-Besides providing necessary training and education for employees, employers must create optimal working conditions — free from any recognized hazards that may cause harm.
+Besides providing necessary training and education for employees, employers must create optimal working conditions, free from any recognized hazards that may cause harm.

 Nevada OSHA is under the jurisdiction of the Division of Industrial Relations — specifically, the Department of Business and Industry.

-The Nevada State Plan is applicable to state and local government employees, and non-exempt private sector workplaces.
+The Nevada State Plan is applicable to state and local government employees and non-exempt private sector workplaces.

 Exceptions and additions in Nevada OSHA

-Nevada OSHA representatives conduct inspections of compliance to standards, and inspections can occur due to various factors.
+Nevada OSHA representatives conduct inspections to ensure compliance with standards, and these inspections can occur for various reasons.
+Additionally, they can be scheduled and unscheduled.

 Unscheduled inspections can result from: